 Community Supervision Offender

-Refers to an offender placed on supervision by the Court, or the Florida Parole Commission to supervision, transferred supervision from another state, or is supervised pursuant to a pre-trial agreement.
+Refers to an offender placed on supervision by the Court, or the Florida Commission on Offender Review to supervision, transferred supervision from another state, or is supervised pursuant to a pre-trial agreement.

 Conditional Medical Release

 Refers to a period of supervision granted to an inmate who, because of an existing medical or physical condition, is determined to be permanently incapacitated or terminally ill.
-The offender is released for the remainder of his sentence, with no diminution of sentence for good behavior, and must undergo periodic medical evaluations as determined by the Florida Parole Commission.
+The offender is released for the remainder of his sentence, with no diminution of sentence for good behavior, and must undergo periodic medical evaluations as determined by the Florida Commission on Offender Review.